YizYah/neo-forte/README.md

 Those are the credentials that you use to log into the data browser:
   ![sample browser login session](images/neo4jBrowserLogin.jpg)

-You can just copy over the `.env.sample` file to `.env` and update the values there.
+You can just copy over the [.env.sample file](https://github.com/YizYah/neo-forte/blob/main/.env.sample) to `.env` and update the values there.

-[3] Use the following functions, all defined in API below:
+[3] Use the following functions, all defined in the [API](#api) section below:

 * _**getSession**_ returns a database session.
 * _**run**_ runs a query with params in a session.
 Returns an array of objects containing your data.